ebeaufay/threedtiles/README.md

 scene.add(ogc3DTile);
 ```

 It's up to the user to call updates on the tileset.
-You might call them whenever the camera moves or at regular time intervals like here:
 ```
-setInterval(function () {
+function animate() {
+    requestAnimationFrame(animate);

     ogc3DTile.update(camera);
-}, 20);
+    ogc3DTile.tileLoader.update(); // important, since v10!

+    ...

+}
 ```

+It is discouraged to call the update functions outside the render loop in a setInterval for example.
+While that may work fine on desktop, mobile browsers tend to block an entire frame when a timeout triggers in it.

 Here is a simple project : [Getting started](https://drive.google.com/file/d/1kJ-yfYmy8ShOMMPPXgqW2gMgGkLOIidf/view?usp=share_link)